Kazevic/Kazevic/README.md

 # 👋 Hello

-I'm a junior developer currently learning C# and PostgreSQL, and I have some knowledge of Python, HTML, and CSS.
+I'm a junior developer currently learning C# and PostgreSQL, and I have some knowledge of Python, HTML, CSS, and Git.
 I'm also gaining knowledge and experience in data structures and algorithms, networking, system administration, system analysis, and graphic design.

 ## 😃 More about me

-🧑💻 I'm usually contributing to open-source projects with translations, typo fixes or, hopefully in the future, real code for them.
+🧑‍💻 I'm usually contributing to open-source projects with translations, typo fixes or, hopefully in the future, real code for them.

 💬 You can ask me about anything; I'm always eager to learn more about the world